AFWrightOnDude/FEWD-Project-3-Web-Optimization/README.md

 To run the project:

--Clone the Git Repository from XXXXXXXXX to your computer.
+-Clone the Git Repository from https://github.com/AFWrightOnDude/FEWD-Project-4-Web-Optimization.git to your computer.

 -Use terminal or the command line to navigate to the main project folder